Reservoir computing approaches for representation and classification of multivariate time series: A unified reservoir computing framework for time series classification

 \subsection{Reservoir module}

-Several approaches have been proposed to extend the ESN reservoir to implement additional features, such as the capability of handling multiple time scales~\cite{Gallicchio2017}, or to simplify its large and randomized structure~\cite{rodan_deterministic}.
-Of particular interest for the classification of MTS is the bidirectional reservoir, which is included in our framework as an optional replacement to the standard reservoir.

-Bidirectional architectures have been successfully applied in RNNs to extract from the input sequences temporal features that account also for dependencies very far in time~\cite{graves2005framewise}.
-Within the RC framework, a bidirectional reservoir has been used in the context of time series prediction to collect future information, which is provided at training stage to improve the accuracy of the model~\cite{rodan2017bidirectional}.
-The future information is not available during test and the model uses a standard reservoir to extract temporal features.
-On the other hand, in a classification setting the whole time series is given at once, in both training and test stages.
-In \cite{DBLP:journals/corr/abs-1711-06509} the last state of a bidirectional reservoir is used as a fixed-size representation for classifying the input MTS.
+Several approaches have been proposed to extend the ESN reservoir with additional features, such as the capability of handling multiple time scales~\cite{Gallicchio2017}, or to simplify its large and randomized structure~\cite{rodan_deterministic}.
+Of particular interest for the classification of MTS is the bidirectional reservoir, which can replace the standard reservoir in our framework.
+RNNs with bidirectional architectures can extract from the input sequence features that account for dependencies very far in time~\cite{graves2005framewise}.
+In RC, a bidirectional reservoir has been used in the context of time series prediction to incorporate future information, only provided during training, to improve the accuracy of the model~\cite{rodan2017bidirectional}.
+In a classification setting the whole time series is given at once and, thus, a bidirectional reservoir can be exploited in both training and test to generate better MTS representations~\cite{esn_bidir}.